 Wayne College affords students easy access to computers, laser printers, and network services.
-There are more than a hundred computers housed in six classrooms.
+There are 135 computers housed in nine lab areas.
 These units are all linked through local area networks which allow students to run the latest software as well as generate reports and documents on laser printers.